abderrahmane-tj/file-manager/readme.md

 $ gulp
 ````

-To build the production verion, specify `APP_ENV=development` and then run
+To build the production version, specify `APP_ENV=production` and then run
 ````
 $ gulp production
 ````